hamza3256/Micromorpher/docs/VBoxCurrencyExchangeInstall.md

 Below are the instructions for running the Currency Exchange demonstration from within VirtualBox.

+It is assumed you have already followed the instructions in `VBoxInstall.md`.

-## 1. Import the VirtualBox Appliance
+## 1. Start the Guest OS

-Select the command **Import Appliance** from the VirtualBox _File_ menu.
-Select the file _Tutorials.ova_ from the USB drive supplied. **Start** the Guest OS.
+**Start** the Guest OS `bitnami-nodejs`.

 ## 2. Load the URIs

-Once the Guest OS has booted, open a browser, and load the following URIs:
+Once the Guest OS has booted (you will see a login prompt), open a browser, and load the following URIs:

   - The Currency Exchange Administrator
     - http://192.168.56.100:8081